MohdRasmil7/LawMate-LegalGuide/README.md

-# LawMate: Your Personal Legal Assistant ⚖️📚
+# LawMate: Your Legal Guide and Advisor ⚖️📚

 ## Overview